Verdicts & Settlements

-The Fairfield County, Ohio, court awarded over $8.2 Million to our client in a case against CMI Waste, Inc The award included compensatory damages, medical expenses, lost wages, and future medical cost, and non-compensatory damages for pain and suffering.
+The Fairfield County, Ohio, court awarded over $8.2 million to our client in a case against CMI Waste, Inc. The award included compensatory damages, medical expenses, lost wages, future medical costs, and noncompensatory damages for pain and suffering.
 Read the court entry.

 $9.3 Million Settlement

 A young woman admitted to Ohio State University Hospital with Guillain-Barre syndrome (GBS) developed breathing problems due to the condition.
 The resident physician failed to act upon an alarming blood gas study and instead went to lunch.
 The young college student suffered a respiratory attack resulting in brain damage.
 She is in a permanent vegetative or minimally conscious state requiring round-the-clock care.